 A child exhibiting signs of illness will be isolated.
 The parents or another authorized person will be called to pick up the sick child immediately.
-No child can be released to a person other than a parent without written permission.
+No child can be released to a person other than a parent or guardian without written permission.
 Parents are asked to keep these authorization permissions updated.
+We also ask that you keep all contact information current, as well as any authorized adults' contact information on your approved pick-up list.
+If the immediate parent or guardian cannot be reached after 30 minutes we will begin to call the approved pick-up list to have the child picked up.